shuang133/HPCC-Project/README.md

 2. After you have at least 1 file under logical files, choose a file you want to despray and click despray.
 3. Check in the workunits to make sure your despray went through.
 Once it says complete, click on Landing Zones and your desprayed file should be there.

-**Important:** If you are only transferring one data file as a one-time job, you can skip the next steps (despray with ECL code).
+**Important:** If you are only transferring one data file as a one-time job/transfer, you can skip the next steps (despray with ECL code).

 ### Steps to Despray (ECL Code) ###
 To despray a file from logical files into landing zone with an ECL script, you must first have files to despray.